Go to content (click on Intro)

 In the second year, an anonymous survey must also be completed.

-You can request any change related to monitoring your thesis at any time during the course by identifying yourself as a doctoral student on the University website and clicking on the “Formalities” window in your academic record
+You can request any change relating to the follow-up of your thesis at any time (change of doctoral thesis titles, address changes, application for additional time etc.) during the course by identifying yourself as a doctoral student on the University website and clicking on the “Procedures” window in your academic file.

 Doctoral student activities document (DAD)

 Every year, the academic committee of the doctoral programme will evaluate the doctoral student activities document (DAD), together with the reports compiled by the doctoral student and the thesis supervisor.
-The information on the DAD is extracted from the curriculum management application in force at the UdG (at this time, the GREC).
-The doctoral student must register on the GREC and enter their curricular data together with the educational activities and research they are doing within the framework of the doctoral programme they are on (papers, conferences, courses, and so on).
+The information on the DAD is extracted from the curriculum management application in force at the UdG (at this time, the GERIÓ).
+Doctoral students must register on GERIÓ and enter their curriculum data and the training and research activities they carry out within the framework of their doctoral programme (articles, conferences, courses, etc.).

 The doctoral student must keep the DAD updated.
-You will be able to access it by going to the following address: https://webgrec.udg.edu/.
-If you have any problem with GREC, please email any queries to suport.grec@udg.edu , where they will be resolved.
+You can access it by going to https://gerio.udg.edu/.
+If you should have any issues with GERIÓ, please contact gerio@udg.edu, and they will be able to answer any queries you may have.

-In all cases, this monitoring report can be submitted in one of the two calls that will be opened during the year (see calendars ).
+In all cases, this monitoring report can be submitted in one of the two calls opened during the year (see calendars).

 Annulment of the enrolment for any other reason also means that the student must request readmission onto the doctoral programme.